Linuxfabrik/monitoring-plugins/check-plugins/kvm-cpu-usage/README.md

   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
+  --brief               Hide the rows that are within the thresholds and show
+                        only those in a WARN or CRIT state.
+Perfdata and alerting are unaffected: every item still emits performance data and still drives the overall check state, so this is safe to leave on.
   --count COUNT         Number of measurements the reported values are
                         averaged over.
 A machine has to stay above a threshold for the whole span to alert, so a single busy minute